 - From a plumber’s perspective, baffled aluminum is by far the best.
 The baffles, or cooling fins, provide the pump with extra durability and increase its surface area and ability to cool.
 Unlike cast iron, aluminum will never rust.

 It might be tempting to buy a cheap plastic pump.
-However, in the long run it’s usually cheaper to buy a quality sump pump, especially when you factor in the cost of your time.
+However, in the long run it’s usually cheaper to buy a quality product, especially when you factor in the cost of your time.

-Brand & Price- There are tons of great brands out there!
+Probably not as important as you might think.
+Why?
+Fortunately, there are tons of great brands out there.
 As long as you buy a reputable brand from a reputable supplier, you really do not have to worry about overpaying.

 If you need help choosing a new sump pump, or just want to know if it even needs to be replaced, don’t hesitate to contact us here or call us at 1-866-758-6237.
 We will immediately handle any emergency plumbing, drain, and water damage problem, including excavation of underground water lines and sewer main lines.